AmirrezaFarnamTaheri/MassConfigMerger/README.md

   updates.
 - When scraping Telegram make sure you only access **public** channels and respect Telegram's Terms of Service along with your local laws.
-- All events are logged to the directory specified in `log_dir` so you can audit what was fetched and from where.
+- All events are logged to the directory specified in `log_dir` (defaults to `logs/` here) so you can audit what was fetched and from where.
 ## FAQ

 ### Why does the script take so long?